WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 A pronoun is a word that is used as a substitute for a noun or a noun phrase, which are contextually understood.
 Pronouns are used so that a particular noun isn't repeatedly used.

+## Personal pronouns

+Avoid using personal pronouns such as *I, we, us, our,* and *ours* except in the following contexts:
+- Questions in FAQs.
+- A document whose author makes comments in the first person.
+- Using *we* to refer your organization or team, after using its name.

+## Pronouns and gender

+Don't use gender-specific pronouns unless the person being referred actually uses that gender.
+If you're unsure which gender-specific pronoun to use, rewrite the sentence using second person (*you*).

+Use gender-neutral pronouns while particularly avoiding binary pronouns such as *he, him, she, her, or renditions like s/he, he/she, or (s)he*.
+Instead, use *they* as a gender-neutral pronoun.

+For more guidelines about writing using gender-neutral pronouns, refer "Inclusivity".

+## Pronouns and collective nouns

+Avoid using pronouns like *they* for collective nouns.
+For example, *team* would take a singular pronoun.
+Rewrite the sentence using the appropriate pronouns.

 ## Ambiguities using Pronouns

 Ensure that the pronoun you're using is referencing its antecedent (the noun that it's replacing) clearly.